jcmeunier77/cheatsheets/python/pandas.md

 # Useful: Shows how many times each item appears in the column.
 df['column'].value_counts()

+# Return the amount of non-null observations
+df.count()
 ```

 ### Accessing values, on a int-indexed array - iloc: